Gem Profile- Thundereggs and Mexican Lace Agate

 Thundereggs

-You probably know the story some of us tell children who become scared during thunder-and-lightning-storms: "Oh, that's just God and the angels bowling.
-Listen, did he just get a strike?"
+You've probably heard the story told to children during thunderstorms: "Oh, that's just God and the angels bowling.
+Did he just get a strike?"

-The Thunder spirits, naughty beings, stole these eggs from the nests of Thunderbirds - mythical powerful birds you may have seen on totem poles.
+These mischievous spirits supposedly stole the eggs from the nests of Thunderbirds, mythical powerful birds often depicted on totem poles.

-Thundereggs, also called lithophysae (rock bubbles) look like ordinary rocks from the outside, usually about the size of a baseball or softball (although they can be taller than a person!), but when sliced into, they contain beautiful agate formations.
+Thundereggs, also called lithophysae or rock bubbles, look like ordinary rocks from the outside, usually the size of a baseball or softball, though some can be taller than a person.
+When sliced open, they reveal stunning agate formations.

 Judy Ellis's Gem Profile- Thundereggs and Mexican Lace Agate - , General Education, , Thunderegg agate from the south of France